JasperBoom/genomescan/HPC.md

 performed to generate the files.

 ## bed
-This folder contains bed files for both hg38 and hg19 (named hg37) used by genomescan when performing variant calling or other analysis steps.
+This folder contains bed files for both hg38 and hg19 used by genomescan when performing variant calling or other analysis steps.
 The bed file describes the agilent capture kits.

 The 50bp flank files extend the regions by 50 basepairs.
-S31285117 is used for agilent sureselect human all exon v7 on hg19 (named hg37).
+S31285117 is used for agilent sureselect human all exon v7 on hg19.

 ## clinvar
 This folder contains the downloads from the ClinVar database.